PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: I. Implementation of the Schwartz-Smith model

 \section{I. Implementation of the Schwartz-Smith model}

-First, we establish some global configurations, such as defining the number of observations (trading days) and contracts.
+First, we establish some global configurations, as illustrated in Figure \ref{fig:SS1}, including defining the number of observations (trading days) and contracts.
 Additionally, we select the model from which the simulated data will be generated.

-For the Schwartz-Smith model, we assume that the logarithm of the spot price $S_t$ is the sum of two hidden factors:
+For the Schwartz-Smith model, we assume that the logarithm of the spot price $S_t$ is the sum of two latent factors:

 where $\chi_t$ represents the short term fluctuation and $\xi_t$ is the long term equilibrium price level.
 Both $\chi_t$ and $\xi_t$ are assumed to follow a risk-neutral mean-reverting process: